abpio/abp-commercial-docs/en/abp-framework-vs-abp-commercial.md

 [ABP Commercial](https://commercial.abp.io) adds important benefits on top of the open-source ABP framework with a set of professional [application modules](https://commercial.abp.io/modules), [UI themes](https://commercial.abp.io/themes), CRUD page generator: [ABP Suite](https://commercial.abp.io/tools/suite), [premium support](https://commercial.abp.io/support) and [additional services](https://commercial.abp.io/additional-services).

 > This document only focuses the major differences between the ABP Framework and the ABP Commercial.
-It doesn't cover all the features.
+It only covers some of the features.